starkware-industries/code-quality/blocks_typ/damp_tests.typ

   The DRY principle is still relevant in tests.
   There is a trade-off between readable and unique.
   Try to avoid duplicate code (DRY) while keeping the code expressive and easy to verify (DAMP).
-  If unsure, lean more heavily on the side of DAMP.
+  DRY and DAMP sometimes conflict.
+In tests, usually lean towards using DAMP.
 ]